peteroupc/peteroupc.github.io/randmisc.md

 The following definitions are used:

 - A distribution's _quantile function_ (also known as _inverse cumulative distribution function_ or _inverse CDF_) is a nondecreasing function that maps uniform random variates in the closed interval [0, 1] to numbers that follow the distribution.
-- A distribution's _support_ is the set of values the distribution can take on.
+- A distribution's _support_ is the set of values the distribution can take on, plus that set's endpoints.
 For example, the beta distribution's support is the closed interval [0, 1], and the normal distribution's support is the entire real line.
 - A distribution's _probability generating function_ is a function written as _a_\[0]\*_x_<sup>0</sup> + _a_\[1]\*_x_<sup>1</sup> + ..., where 0 &lt; _x_ &lt; 1 and _a_\[_i_] is the probability of getting _i_ (provided the distribution takes on only values that are positive integers and/or zero).

 **G families.** In general, families of the form "X-G" (such as "beta-G" (Eugene et al., 2002\)[^9]) use two distributions, X and G, where&mdash;